 - During pregnancy, in the second and third trimesters

 Physicians and researchers can determine whether the fetus's brain is maturing properly using these measurements.

 Referring Physicians: Contact Us for Diagnostic Imaging

-We can help you set up a referral to our lab through the Fetal Medicine Institute.
+We can help you set up a referral to our lab through the Prenatal Pediatrics Institute.
 Learn how our advanced, noninvasive imaging techniques may help your patients with high-risk pregnancies by following these steps:

 - Ask about referrals to the Developing Brain Research Laboratory